Powering a Comprehensive Response to the COVID-19 Crisis Through Deep Tech

 - DCVC Bio company AbCellera, which announced an agreement with pharmaceutical giant Eli Lilly to co-develop antibody products for the treatment and prevention of COVID-19.
 AbCellera identified 500 viable candidates within 11 days of receiving a virus sample, and the two companies will ideally be testing these candidates in clinic within 100 days.

-- Curative which enables at-home, saliva-based sample testing for COVID-19.
-This highly accurate saliva-based cheek swab test has an average one day turnaround (with samples mailed to a lab which can process samples in as little as 3 hours at full levels of automation).
+- Curative which provides an FDA-authorized oral fluid test for COVID-19.
+This highly accurate oral fluid swab test has an average one day turnaround (with samples mailed to a lab which can process samples in as little as 3 hours at full levels of automation).
 Curative leverages an orthogonal supply chain (different materials, different swabs) and requires zero personal protective equipment to administer.
-It can scale with existing supply chain and technology to up to 50,000 tests per lab per day.
-Consequently, the platform can be scaled (via multiple labs) to enable nationwide testing that also tracks community spread and dangerous mutations.
+Currently used at drive-through and other test sites in Los Angeles, Curative has tested more than 57,000 people and processes approximately 5,000 tests per day.
+Its platform can be scaled (via multiple labs) to enable nationwide testing that also tracks community spread and dangerous mutations.